Car accidents can result in some pretty big expenses, from medical injuries that require a lot of treatment to car repairs, and other costs.

 So if you think that a settlement is unfair, don’t accept it.
 In fact, we recommend discussing your claim with an experienced attorney as soon as possible.
 Car accident lawyers have lots of experience dealing with insurance companies and can help determine what your case is truly worth.

-If your car accident lawyer determines a settlement is not satisfactory, they can also help you negotiate a better settlement and fight for the compensation you deserve.
+If your car accident lawyer determines a settlement is unsatisfactory, they can also help you negotiate a better settlement and fight for the compensation you deserve.

 If You Accept an Unfair Settlement, There’s Generally No Way To Get More Compensation Later